Niger: Gerewol Festival, Agadez Hausa territory, sultanates and animist ceremonies

 Agadez, the pearl of the Sahara

-Agadez was once frequented by tourists, and an essential stop for the organisers of the famous Paris-Dakar rally.
-Long before that, the famous explorer Heinrich Barth came here in the 1850s and you can still visit the house where he stayed.
+There was a time when Agadez was frequented by tourists, and an essential stop for the organizers of the famous Paris-Dakar rally.
+Long before that, the famous explorer Heinrich Barth came to this town in the 1850s and you can still visit the house where he stayed.

-At the crossroads of the salt caravans that crossed the Sahara, a link between the Maghreb and Black Africa, its old town built in adobe has been a World Heritage Site since 2013 and should not be missed on our trip to Niger.
+Crossroads of the salt caravans that crossed the Sahara, link between the Maghreb and Black Africa, its old town built in adobe is a World Heritage Site since 2013 and can not miss on our trip to Niger.

-In addition to walking through its streets and discovering its great mosque, we can go to the central market and livestock market to learn about Tuareg society, and delight in the handicrafts of jewellery, leather and wooden objects that are so characteristic of this ethnic group.
+In addition to walking through its streets and discovering its great mosque, we can go to the central market and livestock to learn about Tuareg society, and delight in the craftsmanship of jewelry, leather and wooden objects so characteristic of this ethnic group.

 trip to niger agadez mosque